Responsive

 Responsive is a privately owned developer of cloud-based software that automates and streamlines the process of responding to a request for proposal (RFP) based in Beaverton, Oregon.
 The company also maintains an office in Coimbatore, India.
-Founded in 2015, the company has expanded rapidly and now has more than 150,000 users worldwide after tripling its user base in 2019 and sustaining growth during the global pandemic.
+Founded in 2015, the company has more than 150,000 users worldwide after tripling its user base in 2019 and sustaining growth during the global pandemic.
 Responsive software has supported more than $20 billion in RFP responses.

 History

 The company was founded in February 2015 by Ganesh Shankar, AJ Sunder, and Sankar Lagudu to streamline RFP processes for mid-to-large enterprises.
-Responsive was formed in response to the problems Shankar and his colleagues experienced gathering information and compiling responses for RFPs and being unable to find a suitable automation solution.
+Responsive was formed to address the problems Shankar and his colleagues experienced gathering information and compiling responses for RFPs and being unable to find a suitable automation solution.
 By developing a cloud-based proposal management system, Shankar aimed to simplify and automate the RFP process and make it easier for cross-functional teams to collaborate.

 The company experienced rapid growth from the outset and reported having 50 employees in Oregon and India at the end of 2018.

 On 2 October 2018, the company obtained its first patent involving the conversion and presentation of proposal documents in a user-friendly format.

 In February 2019, Express Scripts selected the Responsive response management platform as part of a long-term business transformation initiative.
 Responsive reported over 250% growth and more than 125 employees by the end of 2019.

-In January 2020, Responsive expanded its executive team with the additions of Angela Earl, vice president of global marketing and Mohan Natraj, vice president of customer success.
+In January 2020, Responsive expanded its executive team with the additions of Angela Earl, vice president of global marketing, and Mohan Natraj, vice president of customer success.
 Konnor Martin was also promoted to regional vice president of sales for North America.
 In July 2020, the company reported a 150% increase in usage of Responsive services, continuing the firm's growth despite the COVID-19 pandemic.

 In April 2021, Microsoft reported saving an estimated $2.4M with Responsive's response management software.
 18 months after implementation, the Microsoft team gave nearly 7,000 users access to 36,200 ready-to-go RFx responses from Responsive's AI-enabled Answer Library, translating into 12,000 total hours saved.

 In August 2021, Responsive acquired RFP360, a Kansas-based RFP software competitor, bringing Responsive's employee count to 300.

 In July 2023, RFPIO changed its company name to Responsive.